See what’s going on at the Frist during the dates you are planning to visit. Please note that the Frist is closed on Tuesdays and Wednesdays.

 Sep 27, 2024–Jan 5, 2025

 María Magdalena Campos-Pons: Behold includes over three decades of the artist’s work in photography, installation, video, painting, and performance.
-Hauntingly beautiful and emotionally charged, Behold shows how Campos-Pons’s layered identity as a Cuban woman with ancestral roots in the Yoruba culture of West Africa, as well as Spain and China… Read More
+Hauntingly beautiful and emotionally charged, Behold shows how Campos-Pons’s layered identity as a Cuban woman with ancestral roots in the Yoruba culture of West Africa as well as in Spain and China inform… Read More

 LaJuné McMillian: